arh0329/supermarket-api/README.md

 ### AddProduce

 Add one or more new produce items to the database.
-Accepts JSON array input with the below parameters:
+Accepts an array of items.
+Items are JSON and must include the following fields:

-- Name - required
+- Name - required and must only include alphanumeric(with spaces) characters
-- Produce Code - required
+- Produce Code - required and must only include alphanumeric characters.
+Produce codes are sixteen characters long, with dashes separating each four character group
-- Unit Price - required
+- Unit Price - required and must be numerical

 Example:
 - Call: POST - http://localhost:8000/produce